Ardhat/docs/env.md

 ---

-The Ardhat-E provides Environmental Sensing in addition to the basic functions of Arduino compatibility and power management.
+The {{<ardhat>}}-E provides Environmental Sensing in addition to the basic functions of Arduino compatibility and power management.
 This is performed by a Bosch BME280 integrated sensor, which provides

 * humidity sensor
 * barometric pressure sensor